Metzengerstein: Critical response

 The German nature of "Metzengerstein" and other stories in the collection Tales of the Grotesque and Arabesque was mentioned in a review by Joseph C. Neal in the Pennsylvanian on December 6, 1839: "These grotesque and arabesque delineations are full of variety, now irresistibly quaint and droll, and again marked with all the deep and painful interest of the German school".
 Rudyard Kipling was an admirer of Poe and once wrote, "My own personal debt to Poe is a heavy one".
 "Metzengerstein" was an inspiration to his story "The Phantom 'Rickshaw", where the main character is punished by the horse of someone he has murdered.

 Adaptations

-"Metzengerstein" was adapted into one component of Histoires extraordinaires in 1968, by Roger Vadim.
+"Metzengerstein" was adapted into a segment directed by Roger Vadim of the 1968 anthology film Histoires extraordinaires.
 The segment stars Jane Fonda and Peter Fonda.

 Romanian composer Joan Balan wrote a musical score for piano in 1934 based on the story called Das Feuerpferd.

-Italian singer Lord Vampyr, famous for his work with Theatres des Vampires, has a song named "Metzengerstein", present in his 2010 album Horror Masterpiece.
-Its lyrics heavily allude to the tale.
+Italian singer Lord Vampyr, famous for his work with Theatres des Vampires, has a song named "Metzengerstein" in his 2010 album Horror Masterpiece.
+The song's lyrics heavily allude to the tale.